University Health Center

 Supports wellness to university students and employees

 As we continue to monitor the COVID-19 virus, please be assured that East Tennessee State University is following recommendations put forth by the Centers for Disease Control and Prevention, the Tennessee Department of Health, and the Washington County Health Department.
-At this time, there have been no cases of the virus diagnosed at ETSU.
 However, as the coronavirus continues to spread, the health and safety of the ETSU community remain top priority.

 For the latest information regarding the coronoavirus, please visit the ETSU Coronavirus Updates and Response website.